ibm-cloud-docs/openwhisk/openwhisk_actions.md

   ```
   {: codeblock}

   A call is made to the NASA APOD API, and extracts fields from the JSON result.
-The [References](./openwhisk_reference.html#openwhisk_ref_javascript_environments) topic details the Node.js packages that you can use in your Actions.
+The [References](./openwhisk_reference.html#openwhisk_ref_javascript_environments) topic details the Node.js packages that you can use in your actions.

-2. Run the following commands to create the Action and invoke it.
+2. Run the following commands to create the action and invoke it.

-  Create the Action named **apod**:
+  Create the action named **apod**:
   ```
   ibmcloud wsk action create apod apod.js
   ```
   {: pre}

-  Invoke the **apod** Action:
+  Invoke the **apod** action:
   ```
   ibmcloud wsk action invoke --result apod
   ```